Maximeswd/Pre-Registration/README.md

 ### Research Project: Predicting the Time to Fill Vacancies: A Pre-registered Comparison of Four Common Feature Encoders

+#### Data Collection
+The data is already collected by the company and thus no further data collection is needed.

+#### Hypotheses
+Hypothesis 1: Regarding the low-cardinality variables, Catboost encoding will outperform One-Hot encoding, Quantile encoding and Target encoding.
+One-hot encoding will outperform Quantile encoding and Target encoding.
+Quantile encoding will outperform Target encoding.

+Hypothesis 2: Regarding the high-cardinality variables, Catboost encoding will outperform One-Hot encoding, Quantile encoding and Target encoding.
+Quantile encoding will outperform One-Hot encoding, and Target encoding.
+Target encoding will outperform One-Hot encoding.

+Hypothesis 3: Regarding all the categorical variables, Catboost encoding will outperform One-Hot encoding, Quantile encoding and Target encoding.
+Quantile encoding will outperform One-Hot encoding, and Target encoding.
+Target encoding will outperform One-Hot encoding.

+#### The target variable
+The target variable is the Time-To-Fill, which is calculated by taking the difference between the date that a vacancy is opened and the date that the applicant is hired.

 #### Data Cleaning & Pre-processing
 Data cleaning and pre-processing are of high importance.
 Therefore, the following steps were conducted.
 1. Removing variables: Duplicates, irrelevant observations (applicants that were not hired, and pipeline requisitions), columns that contained more than 50% missing values, identifying variables and variables within the time frame of our target variable.